What is EPS?

 Long-term investors who recognized Apple’s ability to consistently grow revenue benefited from Apple’s strong share price appreciation.

-Find the fastest growing stocks now >>>
+Find the best high-flying growth stocks to buy now with TIKR >>>

 Margin Expansion: Boosting Profitability